JohannBouwer/OptiStock/docs/priors.md

 # Configurable Priors

-Every forecaster and the causal estimator accept a typed `*Priors` dataclass.
+Every forecaster, the causal estimator, and the CLV models accept a typed `*Priors` dataclass.
 Override one field, the entire prior, or swap the distribution outright — no monkey-patching of model internals.

 ```python
 from optistock.forecasting import (